JamesR80/pnc-oogabooga/README.md

 Press ESC to quit the game.

-Press ? to show/hide Debug Menu
+Press TAB to show/hide Debug Menu

 PS: Don't move the window to a second screen!